 UFE Can Help Stop Fibroids From Being A Pain In Your Sex Life

-The uterine fibroid embolization (UFE) procedure is performed by an Interventional Radiologist and does not require any overnight hospital stay.
+The uterine fibroid embolization (UFE) procedure performed by an Interventional Radiologist does not require an overnight hospital stay.
 Patients return home the same day to begin their short recovery of 5-7 days.

-During the UFE procedure, the blood supply that the fibroids must have to grow is cut off and they immediately die off.
+During the UFE procedure, the blood supply that the fibroids must have to grow is cut off and they immediately start to die.
 As this occurs, the fibroids soften and shrink; resulting in the resolution of a woman’s fibroid symptoms.
 UFE can address all types and sizes of leiomyomas, including those hard to reach or embedded in the uterine walls.

 UFE is 90% effective in eliminating painful symptoms caused by fibroids including stomach aches after sex.
 If you think you are suffering from fibroids, contact us today for a consultation.
 We are here to help you get your life back!